I flew to Chicago last week to eat Next Restaurant’s vegan menu.

 Here’s my one catty I’m-more-vegan-than-you point about the dinner: the next dish had house-made “sprouted tempeh,” and the kidney bean/chickpea tempeh we make at the shop is just plainly better.
 The tempeh didn’t have much of a mycelium, which is my real sticking point with tempeh.
 It was a bit of a mush.
 But maybe they wanted it that way, and maybe we just have different tempeh tastes.
 That’s fine.
 I know I should be giving them kudos for making their own tempeh in the first place.

-The “frozen baked potato,” a crispy sweet potato shell filled with sweet potato sorbet, possibly likely made with their fancy-pants anti-griddle (a device, if memory serves, that Grant invented), was one of those dishes that makes you realize that you just mess around in the kitchen for kicks and sometimes people trade you money for what you make, while these guys are COOKING.
+The “frozen baked potato,” a crispy sweet potato shell filled with sweet potato sorbet, possibly likely made with their fancy-pants anti-griddle invented by Grant, was one of those dishes that makes you realize that you just mess around in the kitchen for kicks and sometimes people trade you money for what you make, while these guys are fucking COOKING.
 Cooking dishes you’ll remember the rest of your life, like sweet potato sorbet in a frozen sweet potato crispy shell.
 Like that.

 No one else seemed to adore the “nori dumpling” as much as I did.
 My friend Adrienne, who ate at Next a few days before we did, called the dish “fishy,” but I didn’t get such a fishy flavor…I just loved the fresh green color, the nice clean nori flavor, and the springy texture.
 I loved that goddamn nori dumpling.

 “Leek and banana” How is it possible that I have no memories of this dish, apart from an appealing crispiness and bite-sized nature?